usefulalgorithm/usefulalgorithm/README.md

 - _Instant Holograms On Metal Film_, by Stereolab
 - _CRUX_, by Al Wootton
 - _Black Noise_, by Quinton Barnes
-- _The Maiden_, by The Sound Of Animals Fighting

 </details>